 HEPA filter is designed to remove at the least 99.97% of particles with size of 0.3mm and larger.
 HEPA air purifiers are very common in the market.
 They work well, reliable and proven to be effective and safe.
 HEPA filters need to replaced regularly.
 The frequency to replace the HEPA filters depend on the product.
 HEPA filters in air purifiers that are equipped with pre-filter need to be replaced less often.

 In the market, you will see the term True HEPA, which companies use to show that their air purifiers are certified to meet HEPA standard.
 To my knowledge, True HEPA filters are not washable, so you will need to replace them regularly as they trap all the air pollutants.
 On the other hands, many companies produce HEPA air purifiers that use filters that might not meet the HEPA standard.
 You will see terms such as “HEPA-type”, “HEPA-like”, or even just HEPA air purifiers.
 These lower grade filters could be enough for your needs, so don’t rule them out yet.
-Especially since HEPA-grade air purifiers might come with one very useful feature: the filter is washable.
+Especially since well-designed HEPA-grade air purifiers (eg. Blueair HEPA Silent and Rabbit Air BioGS HEPA) might come with one very useful feature: the filter is washable.

 Ionizer works by pulling air pollutant using electrostatically charged plates.
 Remember how static electricity can pull your hairs standing?
 Ionizer works with similar principal.
 Ionizer doesn’t need filter replacement.
 However, it needs regular cleaning as the plates will be covered with all the dusts and dirts.
-Ionizer air purifier produces ozone as a byproduct, but in small quantity.
+A good ionizer air purifier produces ozone as a byproduct, but in small quantity.
 So it’s very unlikely to cause problem or irritation to the respiratory system.
 By the way, ionizer air purifier is completely different with ozone air purifier.
-Ozone air purifier works by producing significant amount of ozone, which might aggravate ashtma.
+Ozone air purifier works by producing significant amount of ozone.
+For asthma patients, the ozone produced can potentially aggravate their conditions.
+This make ozone air purifier the least ideal candidate to be considered as the best type of air purifer for asthma sufferers.

 Air purifiers use carbon filter to chemically bind the odors.
 HEPA filter is generally not enough to remove odors, so if odor removal is important for you, be sure to buy air purifier models that come with carbon filter.
 Carbon filter needs to be replaced regularly as the carbon will be “spent” removing the odors.